rust-lang/rust/src/doc/rustc-dev-guide/src/salsa.md

     runtime : salsa::Runtime<MyDatabase>,
 }
-///And this trait has to be implemented impl salsa::Databse for MyDatabase {
+///And this trait has to be implemented impl salsa::Database for MyDatabase {
     fn salsa_runtime(&self) -> &salsa::Runtime<MyDatabase> {
         &self.runtime
     }